lloydlow/BrahmanAngusAssemblyScripts/README.md

 ### QV estimation
 Here are the results by Derek Bickhart on QV estimation of the Angus and Brahman assemblies.
 The folder contains notes on software requirements and how to run the QV estimation

+### SV analyses
+This folder details the comparison of SV between Brahman and Angus assemblies.